betseyw15/events.en/help/workfront/home.md

       </div>
       <p>
         <br/>
-         Agile experts discuss the high points and trends they’ve seen with agile, general agility in business, and how they use Workfront for agile.
+         Agile experts discuss the high points and trends they've seen with agile, general agility in business, and how they use Workfront for agile.
       </p>
     </td>
   </tr>